janos-r/gor-calculator/README.md

   - possible click and use as a main player or opponent
 - add a details expand for opponents
   - show how many points they would gain/loose
-- add opponent from GoR, new player outside of DB